-It looked like it will be a weekend like any other, busy as heck.
-I had a ton of assignments scheduled for Saturday, and on Sunday, I had to cover some small event and sort all the photos for the Monday's paper.
+It looked like it would be a weekend like any other, busy as heck.
+I had a ton of assignments scheduled for Saturday, and on Sunday, I had to cover one event and sort all the photos for Monday's paper.
 But, towards the end of the week, I received an email that, also on Sunday, Pilsen hosts the annual Fr.
 Kapaun Day, consisting of a mass and a celebration including Czech culture.

 I grew up in the Czech Republic, so this sounded like something not to be missed.
 It wasn't because of some "lack of home" compensation, though.
-Since I moved here to the US, many people asked me if I miss the Czech habits and language, and were surprised when I replied something like "not so much."
-I decided to come to the US, I knew the differences before, and I had no issue accepting it.
+Since I moved here to the US, many people had asked me if I missed the Czech habits and language and were surprised when I replied, "not so much."
+I decided to come to the US, I knew the differences before, and I had no issue accepting them.
 Some of my international classmates back in college were active only in groups of people from their country, talking only in Spanish, Portuguese, or wherever they came from.
 But in my opinion, such isolation takes away most of the experience from the place where you are.
 I am not firmly attached to one specific national tradition or language anymore.
 For me, it is more about the people's values rather than the package they are warped in.
-Here, I was curious to see how the cultures blended.
+But here, I was curious to see how the cultures blended.

 Pilsen is the fourth-largest city in the Czech Republic with over 700 years of history, known for its engineering industry and some of the best beer in the universe.
-But the place I went to is Pilsen in rural Kansas' Marion Cty, around halfway between Wichita and Manhattan.
+But the place I went to is Pilsen established by Proud Czech descendants established in Kansas, in rural Marion Cty, roughly halfway between Wichita and Manhattan.

-Kapaun was a Pilsen-born hero of the Korean War, where he saved many lives by taking care of the wounded and offering religious activities.
-You can read about him on Wikipedia.
+Kapaun was a Pilsen-born veteran of the Korean War, during which he took care of the wounded and offered them religious activities.
+You can read more about him on Wikipedia.
 The celebration brings together people with Czech roots, veterans of the war, and Christian pilgrims from Wichita, who depart on Friday and get to Pilsen on Sunday.
-The place suddenly becomes a spot with a bunch of nice young people and older ones with valuable stories to share.
+Suddenly, the place is full of nice young people and older ones with valuable stories to share.

 I visited a cemetery behind the church, which has many tombstones in Cz.